theta-ko/Smallie-mvp/DEPLOYMENT_INSTRUCTIONS.md

 3. Add your custom domain (e.g., smallie.com)
 4. Follow Vercel's instructions to configure your DNS settings
 5. Remember to add the custom domain to Firebase authorized domains list

+## 5. Troubleshooting Serverless Function Issues

+### Common Deployment Issues

+1. **Serverless Function Failed**
+   - Check your vercel.json configuration carefully.
+Make sure the "src" and "dest" settings correctly point to "index.py".
+   - Ensure your Firebase credentials are correctly formatted (base64-encoded JSON).
+   - Check the Vercel deployment logs for specific errors.

+2. **Missing Environment Variables**
+   - Double-check that all required environment variables are set in the Vercel project settings.
+   - For Firebase credentials, ensure you've used the prepare_credentials.py script to convert your service account JSON to base64.

+3. **Firebase Authentication Issues**
+   - Verify that your deployed URL has been added to the authorized domains list in Firebase Console.

+4. **Static Assets Not Loading**
+   - Ensure your vercel.json includes a proper configuration for the static directory.
+   - Check that all asset paths in your HTML are relative or using the correct base URL.

+### Redeploying After Changes

+After making any changes to fix issues:

+1. Commit your changes to your GitHub repository
+2. Vercel will automatically redeploy if you've set up continuous deployment
+3. Alternatively, trigger a manual deployment from the Vercel dashboard